NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 > appearance to make a readable final figure.

-##Working with extracted data
+## Summarizing lidar height values for each plot

-NOTE: If you followed variation 2 above, you don't need the steps below!
+The `centre_ovr` object is a list of lists.
+It contains the lidar CHM pixel values that fall within each plot boundary.
+We want to summarize the data to get ONE summary height value for each plot.

-If we use variation ONE above, we create the `centre_ovr` object in R. This object contains all of the lidar CHM pixel values contained within our plot boundaries.
+We will then create a new column in our `data.frame` that represents the max height value for all pixels within each plot boundary.

-Next, we will create a new column in our `data.frame` that represents the max height value for all pixels within each plot boundary.
-To do this, we will use the `sapply` function.
+To summarize a list of numbers, we can use the `sapply` function.
 The `sapply` function aggregates elements in the list using a aggregate function such as mean, max or min that we specify in our code.